kelseyhightower/google-cloud-functions-go/README.md

 ## Google Cloud Functions

 ```
-cloud-functions-go -o go-serverless.zip \
+cloud-functions-go \
   -entry-point F \
   -event-type topic \
   -plugin-path functions.so
 ```

-> wrote go-serverless.zip
+> wrote F-event-1491796383.zip

-Upload `go-serverless.zip` then set the function to execute to `F` and the trigger to `Cloud Pub/Sub topic`.
+Upload `F-event-1491796383.zip` then set the function to execute to `F` and the trigger to `Cloud Pub/Sub topic`.